 When made with certified gluten-free oats, these bars are naturally gluten-free.

 While it is safe to store these bars at room temperature, they soften significantly as they sit out.
 Thus, it is recommended to keep them chilled.

 Healthy Peanut Butter Bars

 For the healthy chocolate frosting

-- 1 serving Healthy Frosting of choice *
+- 1 serving chocolate frosting *

 - Line an 8 x 8 or larger baking dish with parchment paper and set aside.

-- While the bars are firming up, prep your healthy frosting of choice.
-Add frosting to the top of the bars and refrigerate again for 30 minutes, or until the frosting has firmed up.
-Cut into bars and enjoy!
+- While the bars are firming up, add frosting to the top and refrigerate again for 30 minutes or until the frosting has firmed up.

 Disclosure: This post may contain affiliate links.
 I may earn a small commission for my endorsement, recommendation, testimonial, and/or link to any products or services from this website.